Drakkar-Software/OctoBot-Node/README.md

 #### Scheduler

 The task scheduler is automatically started together with the FastAPI server through import of the `octobot_node/app/scheduler` module.
+The scheduler uses [Huey](https://github.com/coleifer/huey) for task queue management.

 - **No manual launch needed** — scheduler and consumers are managed by the FastAPI app on startup.
 - Configuration for the scheduler backend (Redis or SQLite) is picked up from environment variables.